cloudfoundation-community/cloudfoundation.org/docs/maturity-model/cost-management/monthly-cloud-project-carbon-footprint-report.md

 implementing this capability can help meet regulatory requirements (e.g. EU CSRD > 2023)

-### Implement Carbon Footprint Reporting for Private Cloud & Services
+### Implement Carbon Footprint reporting for private cloud & services

 > **💡** Future versions of the CFMM model may include these as separate capabilities, similar to [Private Cloud pay-per-use chargeback](/maturity-model/cost-management/private-cloud-pay-per-use-chargeback.md) and [Consumption based pay-per-use for internal Services](/maturity-model/cost-management/consumption-based-pay-per-use-for-internal-services.md) (but with carbon, instead of currency)